moaizmm/Web-App-DevOps-Project/README.md

 - The next part was to input variables referencing outputs from the networking module such as resource_group_name, vnet_id, control_plane_subnet_id, worker_node_subnet_id and aks_nsg_id.
 - Now the main configuration file was defined I reviewed the changes and planned the deployment the terraform init and terraform plan.
 I then applied the changes through terraform apply.

-## Milestone 7: Kubernetes Deployment
+## Milestone 7: Kubernetes Deployment to AKS

 ### Function
 - The function of this milestone was to proceed with the deployment of the containerized application to the Kubernetes cluster.
 This involved provisioning the essential Kubernetes manifests required for deployment.